gabrielweyer/azure-functions-telemetry/README.md

 builder.Services.AddSingleton<ITelemetryInitializer, YourInitializer>();
 ```

-Or an instance of the initializer:
+Or an instance of the telemetry initializer:

 ```csharp
 // Use: